 Ultrasound is a safe and painless procedure that is used to produce images of the inside of the body using sound waves.
 Ultrasound imaging, also called ultrasound scanning or sonography, involves the use of a small transducer (probe) and ultrasound gel placed directly on the skin.
-High-frequency sound waves are transmitted from the probe through the gel into the body.
+High-frequency sound waves are transmitted from the probe, through the gel, and into the body.
 The transducer collects the sounds that bounce back and a computer then uses those sound waves to create an image.
 Ultrasound examinations do not use ionizing radiation (as used in x-rays), thus there is no radiation exposure to the patient.
 Because ultrasound images are captured in real-time, they can show the structure and movement of the body’s internal organs, as well as blood flowing through blood vessels.

-Doppler vascular ultrasound is a special ultrasound technique that allows the physician to see and evaluate blood flow through arteries and veins in the abdomen, arms, legs, neck and/or brain (in infants and children) or within various body organs such as the liver or kidneys.
+Doppler vascular ultrasound is a special ultrasound technique that allows the physician to see and evaluate blood flow through arteries and veins in the abdomen, arms, legs, neck, and/or brain (in infants and children) or within various body organs such as the liver or kidneys.
 Vascular ultrasound produces precise images and measurements of many blood vessels in the body.
 It can detect diseased vessels and identify a wide variety of changing conditions, enabling the radiologist to make a quick and accurate diagnosis.

 The preparations for an ultrasound vary depending on the body part you are having scanned.

-For studies involving the liver, gallbladder (the gallbladder contracts when food is digesting, so it is very important to follow these directions so the entire gallbladder can be visualized), spleen and pancreas, eat an early low-fat dinner on the night before your exam and have nothing to eat or drink for 8 to 12 hours prior to your exam.
+For studies involving the liver, gallbladder (the gallbladder contracts when food is digesting, so it is very important to follow these directions so the entire gallbladder can be visualized), spleen and pancreas, eat an early low-fat dinner on the night before your exam and have nothing to eat or drink for eight to 12 hours prior to your exam.

 For studies of your Kidneys, you may be asked to drink four to six glasses of liquid one hour prior to your exam so that your bladder can be visualized.